fagan2888/PrgOpenstreetmap/docs/report.md

 ###Find Playgrounds

-For every parent who have small kids it is good to know where the closest playgrounds are located.
+All parents who have small kids would like to know where the closest playgrounds are located.
 The following SQL query template can help with that.
 It selects fixed number (LIMIT_THRSH) of playgrounds closest to specified location (TRG_LAT, TRG_LON):

 ```sql
 SELECT A.id,